rutomoda/KeyCapGenerator/README.md

 - Support KLE rotation feature
 - Offer more options for keycap generation (automatic lofting and scaling)
 - Add "Cut switch cavity" command
 - Make it easier to apply different appearances to legends and keycaps
+- This may not probably support designs where XYZ uses the default Fusion360 orientation.
+Developed with X=left,right Y=front,back Z=up,down

 # How to use
 The add-in provides its commands in the Solid Design space of Fusion360 under the Create group.
 You will need to provide the following: